Top Banks in Chile

 Moody’s Investors Service gives banks in Chile a negative outlook.
 Though there is an improvement in the banking system’s operating environment, the Chilean government’s debts continue to increase.
 Moody’s believes that a weakening fiscal position can affect the government’s ability to support banks in Chile.

-For anyone considering a career in banking in Chile, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Chile, this list of top banks in Chile is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Headquartered in Santiago, Banco Santander-Chile is the biggest bank in the country in terms of deposits and loans.
+Headquartered in Santiago, Banco Santander-Chile is the largest of the banks in Chile in terms of deposits and loans.
 With a network of 504 branches, the Santander Group subsidiary provides a wide range of commercial and retail banking services to its clients from the retail, middle market, and global banking markets.

 Aside from the traditional banking services, Banco Santander-Chile offers financial solutions such as leasing, advisory, securities brokerage, insurance brokerage, as well as management of mutual funds and investments.
 It employs 11,068 individuals and serves 3.5 million customers.